AliBayatGH/CommandScheduler/README.md

 For this, In `CommandScheduler` we difined 4 classes:
 * `CommandsScheduler`  serializes commands and sends them to `Hangfire`.
 * `CommandsExecutor`  responods to `Hangfire` jobs execution, deserializes commands and sends them to handlers using `MediatR`.
-* `MediatorSerializedObject`  wrapper class for serialized/deserialized commands with additional properties – command type and additional description.
+* `MediatorSerializedObject`  wrapper class for serialized/deserialized commands with additional properties â€“ command type and additional description.
 *  `MediatorExtension` extension methods for `IMediator`

 ```csharp